Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

       sudo cp "/path/to/testnet/baker-credentials.json" "/Library/Application Support/Concordium Node/Testnet/Config/baker-credentials.json"

-   (replacing ``/path/to/testnet/baker-credentials.json`` with the actual file path to your baker credentials for Testnet).
+   (replacing ``/path/to/testnet/baker-credentials.json`` with the actual file path to your baker credentials for testnet).

 #.
 Edit the service file as an administrator.
 The service file is found here: ``/Library/Concordium
    Node/LaunchDaemons/software.concordium.testnet.node.plist``